-Figure 32: Global mesh
+Figure 39: Global mesh

-Figure 33: Detailed mesh along the NACA profile
+Figure 40: Detailed mesh along the NACA profile

+'''

 DFlux based on airfoil

+309, S2, 0.000000e+00

+...

+MASS FLOW

+DFlux based on airfoil

 309, M2, 0.000000e+00

 ...

 NODE FILE,FREQUENCYF=5000

 MACH,VF,TSF,PSF,TTF

 END STEP

+'''

-After the definition of the nodes and the elements (8-noded brick elements; they are internally treated as finite volume cells; cf. Figure 32 and Figure 33 for the mesh and geometry of the domain) the material is defined.
-The heat capacity at constant pressure c_p is normalized to 1, the dynamic viscosity μ is set to a very low number (10^{-20}) , so the flow is frictionless.
-The specific gas constant is such that $\kappa = c_p/c_v = 1.4$.
-The initial conditions are set to a unit velocity in x-direction v_x and a static pressure and static temperature value such that the density $\rho = 1$ and the Mach number $M = v_x/(\mu L) = 0.95$
+After the definition of the nodes and the elements (8-noded brick elements; they are internally treated as finite volume cells; cf. Figure 39 and Figure 40 for the mesh and geometry of the domain) the material is defined.
+The heat capacity at constant pressure $c_p$ is normalized to 1, the dynamic viscosity $\mu$

-Figure 34: Mach number
+Figure 41: Mach number

-Figure 35: Static pressure
+Figure 42: Static pressure

-Figure 36: Static temperature
+Figure 43: Static temperature

-Figure 37: Total temperature
+Figure 44: Total temperature

-where L is the length of the airfoil in x-direction, which happens to be 1.
-These are also the boundary conditions at the inlet, set by a BOUNDARYF card.
-Other boundary conditions are zero mass flow through the airfoil surface, zero mass flow in z-direction (the flow is modeled as a 2-dimensional flow) and zero mass flow at part of the far-away-boundary, all obtained by use of the MASS FLOW card.
-On these same boundaries the heat flow is set to zero by use of a DFLUX card.
+is set to a very low number $(10^{-20})$ , so the flow is frictionless.
+The specific gas constant is such that $\kappa = c_p/c_v = 1.4$ .
+The initial conditions are set to a unit velocity in x-direction $v_x$ and a static pressure and static temperature value such that the density $\rho = 1$ and the Mach number $M = v_x/(\mu L) = 0.95$ where L is the length of the airfoil in x-direction, which happens to be 1.
+These are also the boundary conditions at the inlet, set by a \BOUNDARYF card.
+Other boundary conditions are zero mass flow through the airfoil surface, zero mass flow in z-direction (the flow is modeled as a 2-dimensional flow) and zero mass flow at part of the far-away-boundary, all obtained by use of the \MASS FLOW card.
+On these same boundaries the heat flow is set to zero by use of a \DFLUX card.
 Finally, output is requested for the Mach number, the velocity, the static temperature, the static pressure and the total temperature.
-Due to the parameters on the CFD card the fluid flow is compressible (the definition of the density is not required on the material cards) and will continue till steady state.
-Right no, no check on steady state is implemented and the calculation will continue till the number of iterations on the STEP card is reached.
+Due to the parameters on the \CFD card the fluid flow is compressible (the definition of the density is not required on the material cards) and will continue till steady state.
+Right no, no check on steady state is implemented and the calculation will continue till the number of iterations on the \STEP card is reached.

-The results are presented in Figures 34, 35, 36 and 37.
+The results are presented in Figures 41, 42, 43 and 44.
 The calculation was interrupted after 75,000 iterations, the maximum Mach number may still increase a little by continuing the calculation.
 The total temperature is nearly constant.
 Recall that the total change of the total temperature along a stream line is given by: